pedroperrusi/pedroperrusi.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Pedro Perrusi is a medical robotics research engineer at the University of Strasbourg.
-He is responsible for developing experiments for a novel  robotic needle steering strategy developed in [project Sperry](https://hadrien.courtecuisse.cnrs.fr/home/projects/sperry/).
+I'm a medical robotics research engineer at the University of Strasbourg.
+My current responsibilities involve developing experiments for a novel  robotic needle steering strategy developed in [project Sperry](https://hadrien.courtecuisse.cnrs.fr/home/projects/sperry/).
 <!-- In this project, fast biomechanical simulations are used to account for the needle-tissue interaction during a robot-assisted needle therapy, such as thermo ablation or biopsies. -->

-His research is in the crossroads of physics-based simulation and medical robotics supported by the the [ICube](https://icube.unistra.fr/) laboratory, [INRIA MIMESIS](https://mimesis.inria.fr/) team and the [University Hospital of Strasbourg](https://www.ihu-strasbourg.eu/).
+My research is in the crossroads of physics-based simulation and medical robotics supported by the the [ICube](https://icube.unistra.fr/) laboratory, [INRIA MIMESIS](https://mimesis.inria.fr/) team and the [University Hospital of Strasbourg](https://www.ihu-strasbourg.eu/).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->